The Common Intuition to Transfer Learning Can Win or Lose: Case Studies for Linear Regression: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:Problem Settings: Transfer Learning between Linear Regression Tasks}, we outline the settings of the source and target tasks, as well as the model for their relation.
 In Section~\ref{sec:Well-specified Feature Selection}, we present an intuitive design to transfer learning and study its generalization performance in Sections~\ref{sec:Analysis for H of an Orthonormal Matrix Form}--\ref{sec:Analysis for H of a General Form}.
-Specifically, in Section~\ref{sec:Transfer Learning versus Ridge Regression}, we compare the examined transfer learning method to ridge regression and characterize the cases where transfer learning generalizes better.
-In Section~\ref{subsec:The Linear MMSE Solution to Transfer Learning}, we examine the linear MMSE solution to transfer learning.
+Specifically, in Section \ref{sec:Analysis for H of an Orthonormal Matrix Form} we focus on a noisy task relation model where the linear transformation is based on a \textbf{known} orthonormal matrix and the target features are isotropic; this yields formulations that clearly show the effect of the proximity between the two tasks (Section \ref{subsec:Analysis for H of an Orthonormal Matrix Form}), explain the target test error peak around the source interpolation threshold (Section \ref{sec:The Test Error Peak in the Intuitive Transfer Learning}), and provide a clear comparison to ridge regression (Section~\ref{sec:Transfer Learning versus Ridge Regression}).
+In Section~\ref{sec:misspecification} we analyze the effect of misspecification, which in our transfer learning case also implies a partial knowledge of the task relation.
+In Section \ref{sec:Analysis for H of a General Form} we extend our analysis by considering an \textbf{unknown} task relation with any linear transformation and anisotropic target features; for this we formulate the generalization error of the intuitive transfer learning method (Section \ref{subsec:Analysis for H of a General Form - Analysis of the Intuitive Transfer Learning Approach}), explore why the intuitive transfer learning can be improved by ignoring the true task relation (Section \ref{subsec:improvements due to Htilde=I}), and also examine the linear MMSE solution to transfer learning (Section~\ref{subsec:The Linear MMSE Solution to Transfer Learning}).
 Section \ref{sec:Conclusions} concludes this paper.
-The Appendices include all the proofs and additional details.
+Additional details and mathematical proofs are provided in Appendices \ref{appendix:sec:Additional Details for Section of The Test Error of the Source Task}-\ref{appendix:sec:Details and Proofs for Theorem 5}